 Meet the most useful thing you might come across today: crochet ear savers!
 So quick and fun to make out of scraps and most importantly they make mask wearing so much more comfortable!

 I’m one of those types of people where little things drive me absolutely batty.
 I’ve been known to search every corner of the house to stop some random buzzing thing or drip noise.
-So I know that elastic rubbing on my ears would drive me crazy.
-There are several ear saving solutions out there including headbands, scarves and fabric bands.
-But of course, a crochet version spoke to my heart!
+So I know that rubbing on my ears would drive me crazy.
+There are several saving solutions out there including headbands, scarves and fabric bands.
+But of course, a version spoke to my heart!